Exam boards

 • Where can I find official past papers? +

 Each board publishes past papers on their official website.
-AQA at aqa.org.uk, Pearson Edexcel at qualifications.pearson.com, OCR at ocr.org.uk, WJEC/Eduqas at wjec.co.uk and eduqas.co.uk, SQA at sqa.org.uk, CCEA at ccea.org.uk, Cambridge International at cambridgeinternational.org.
+AQA at aqa.org.uk, Pearson Edexcel at qualifications.pearson.com, OCR at ocr.org.uk, WJEC and Eduqas at wjec.co.uk and eduqas.co.uk, Qualifications Scotland (formerly SQA) at qualifications.gov.scot (sqa.org.uk also still resolves), CCEA at ccea.org.uk, and Cambridge International at cambridgeinternational.org.
 Past papers are usually free; mark schemes and examiner reports are also published.

-• Why do some schools use Cambridge International (CAIE) instead of AQA / Edexcel / OCR? +
+• Why do some schools use Cambridge International (CAIE) instead of AQA, Edexcel, or OCR? +

 Related